TACC/coe-332-sp21/docs/week09/kubernetes_pod.rst

 The output is fairly self-explanatory.
 We see a line for every pod which includes its name, status, the number of times it has been restarted and its age.
 Our ``hello`` pod is listed above, with an age of ``3s`` because we just started it but it is already RUNNING.
+Several additional pods are listed in my output above due to prior work sessions.

 A Word on Authentication and Namespaces
 ---------------------------------------